René Descartes

-Descartes has often been called the father of modern philosophy, and is largely seen as responsible for the increased attention given to epistemology in the 17th century.
-He laid the foundation for 17th-century continental rationalism, later advocated by Spinoza and Leibniz, and was later opposed by the empiricist school of thought consisting of Hobbes, Locke, Berkeley, and Hume.
-The rise of early modern rationalism—as a highly systematic school of philosophy in its own right for the first time in history—exerted an immense and profound influence on modern Western thought in general, with the birth of two influential rationalistic philosophical systems of Descartes (Cartesianism) and Spinoza (Spinozism).
-It was the 17th-century arch-rationalists like Descartes, Spinoza, and Leibniz who have given the "Age of Reason" its name and place in history.
-Leibniz, Spinoza, and Descartes were all well-versed in mathematics as well as philosophy, and Descartes and Leibniz contributed greatly to science as well.

-Descartes' Meditations on First Philosophy (1641) continues to be a standard text at most university philosophy departments.
-Descartes' influence in mathematics is equally apparent; the Cartesian coordinate system was named after him.
-He is credited as the father of analytic geometry—used in the discovery of infinitesimal calculus and analysis.
-Descartes was also one of the key figures in the Scientific Revolution.
+Descartes has often been called the father of modern philosophy, and he is largely seen as responsible for the increased attention given to epistemology in the 17th century.
+He was one of the key figures in the Scientific Revolution, and his Meditations on First Philosophy and other philosophical works continue to be studied.
+His influence in mathematics is equally apparent, being the namesake of the Cartesian coordinate system.
+Descartes is also credited as the father of analytic geometry, which facilitated the discovery of infinitesimal calculus and analysis.

 Life

 Early life

 René Descartes was born in La Haye en Touraine, Province of Touraine (now Descartes, Indre-et-Loire), France, on 31 March 1596.
-René Descartes was conceived about halfway through August 1595.
-His mother, Jeanne Brochard, died a few days after giving birth to a still-born child in May 1597.
-Descartes' father, Joachim, was a member of the Parlement of Brittany at Rennes.
+In May 1597, his mother Jeanne Brochard, died a few days after giving birth to a still-born child.
+Descartes's father, Joachim, was a member of the Parlement of Rennes at Rennes.
 René lived with his grandmother and with his great-uncle.
 Although the Descartes family was Roman Catholic, the Poitou region was controlled by the Protestant Huguenots.
-In 1607, late because of his fragile health, he entered the Jesuit Collège Royal Henry-Le-Grand at La Flèche, where he was introduced to mathematics and physics, including Galileo's work.
-While there, Descartes first encountered hermetic mysticism.
+In 1607, late because of his fragile health, he entered the Jesuit Collège Royal Henry-Le-Grand at La Flèche, where he was introduced to mathematics and physics.
 After graduation in 1614, he studied for two years (1615–16) at the University of Poitiers, earning a Baccalauréat and Licence in canon and civil law in 1616, in accordance with his father's wishes that he should become a lawyer.
 From there, he moved to Paris.

-In Discourse on the Method, Descartes recalls:

-I entirely abandoned the study of letters.
-Resolving to seek no knowledge other than that of which could be found in myself or else in the great book of the world, I spent the rest of my youth traveling, visiting courts and armies, mixing with people of diverse temperaments and ranks, gathering various experiences, testing myself in the situations which fortune offered me, and at all times reflecting upon whatever came my way to derive some profit from it.